Ending a Twitch stream can be just as important as starting one.

 However, this problem can be easily solved by introducing a capture card.
 Any capture card will significantly boost the quality of your live streams, for which your entire Twitch community will be grateful.

-In case you are only using a console to play, but streaming software is running on PC, you can start streaming and stop by following the steps mentioned in the previous section.
+In case you are only using a console to play, but streaming software is running on a PC, you can start streaming and stop by following the steps mentioned in the previous section.

 Ending a Live Stream on PS5